 Sometimes hiring a lawyer for your immigration case is just too expensive.
-Sometimes your neighbor, or cousin, or friend recommends that you hire someone who is not a lawyer.
-In some cases that’s ok.
+Perhaps your neighbor, or cousin, or friend recommends that you hire someone who is not a lawyer.
+That could be okay.
 There are many honest and hardworking paralegals around.

-Lawyers successfully finished law school and passed a test (the bar exam) to make sure that they have the knowledge and skills needed to represent you.
+Lawyers successfully finished law school and passed a test (the bar exam) to make sure that they have the knowledge and skills needed to represent someone in immigration matters.
 Lawyers are licensed by their state's bar association—the government's office that regulates lawyers.
 They are usually insured against malpractice, which means that if they do something wrong that hurts you, they have an insurance policy that can compensate you.

-Paralegals have -- in the best case, when they are worthy of the name -- had training in legal paperwork.
+Paralegals have—in the best case, when they are worthy of the name—undergone training in legal paperwork.
 They know how to fill out forms and what documents are needed in order to send out a strong case.
 They have a certification from the school where they studied to be paralegals.

 In many U.S. states, the bar association, the same office that regulates lawyers, also regulates paralegal education.
-Paralegals may take a national exam and may be members of the National Association of Legal Assistants (NALA).
-They may also be insured against malpractice.
+Paralegals may take a national exam and be members of the National Association of Legal Assistants (NALA).
+They might also be insured against malpractice.
 If they do any immigration work, they need to be bonded—meaning they put some money on hold with a bonding company to compensate clients for mistakes that they may make.

-People who fill out papers but did not go to school for paralegal studies and have no certification are not really paralegals, and should not call themselves by this name.
+But that's not true for everyone who calls themselves a paralegal.
+People who fill out papers but did not go to school for paralegal studies and have no certification are not really paralegals, and should not call themselves by this name; yet some do, regardless.

-Accredited Representatives have to prove that they have the knowledge and the skills to represent clients in immigration court and that they are supervised by someone who knows immigration law well, usually an attorney.
+Accredited Representatives must prove that they have the knowledge and the skills to represent clients in immigration court and that they are supervised by someone who knows immigration law well, usually an attorney.

-No matter what, make sure you're hiring someone who really has the credentials he or she advertises.
+No matter what, make sure you're hiring someone who really has the credentials advertised.
 Ask to see a paralegal's certification before hiring that person.
 Also ask to see the lawyer's bar card.
 Make sure that they are current.
 Look them up at the state bar's website to make sure that they are legitimate and that there are no complaints against them.
-Even though the most expensive lawyer may not be the best, going for the cheapest can end up costing you a lot more later—to fix the errors that the cheap representative made—IF they can be fixed.
+Even though the most expensive lawyer might not be the best, going the cheapest route can end up costing you a lot more later—to fix the errors that the cheap representative made—IF they can be fixed.

-Research the success rate and customer satisfaction of the people who are in your price range before making a decision.
+Research the success rate and customer satisfaction of the professionals who are in your price range before making a decision.

-Although accredited representatives usually charge the least, they also usually have very long waiting lists.
+Although accredited representatives usually charge the least, they also usually have long waiting lists.

 Lawyers and accredited representatives can go to immigration-related interviews and court hearings with you.
 They can make appointments with immigration officers and work on your case with them and with government attorneys without you having to be there.
 Lawyers generally have more knowledge and training than accredited representatives but usually charge more.

-Paralegals can prepare your paperwork, but cannot go to court or immigration interviews with you.
+Paralegals can prepare your paperwork, but cannot go to immigration court and represent you in deportation (removal) proceedings or to immigration interviews with you.
 They also can't go to an immigration office to discuss your case with officers and supervisors like lawyers can.
 Paralegals did not go to law school and can't give you legal advice.

 Notaries and "immigration consultants," if they are not also paralegals or lawyers, have no legal training to either fill out paperwork or represent you in court.
 If they are bonded, then at least they have some financial backup to pay you if they make mistakes on your case.
 Notaries and consultants cannot represent you either in court or at the immigration office.

 It is very important that you meet with the lawyer BEFORE the hearing.
 A good lawyer will want to talk to you first and hear all about your case from you directly.
-"Blind dates" with the lawyer who holds your future in his or her hands is a bad idea.
+"Blind dates" with lawyers who hold your future in their hands is a bad idea.

-Before agreeing to hire anyone else's lawyer, demand a face-to-face meeting, ask to see the lawyer's bar card, and check him or her out online.
-For the same money that you gave the notary to hire “his” attorney, you could hire your own attorney who will serve only YOUR interests.
+Before agreeing to hire anyone else's lawyer, demand a face-to-face meeting, ask to see the lawyer's bar card, and check them out online.
+For the same money that you gave the notary to hire "their" attorney, you could hire your own attorney who will serve only YOUR interests.